 Once you have arrived in Seattle, there are many options for getting around town.
 If you choose to take public transit, King County Metro has excellent bus service around town.
 Their website also has a trip planner.
 One Bus Away is a must-have app, giving real-time and scheduled arrival information for busses in the Puget Sound Area.
 Alternatively, Lyft and Uber have strong ride-share presences in Seattle.

-Alternatively, airbnb has a strong presence in Seattle, with many different options throughout town.
+Airbnb has a strong presence in Seattle, with many different options throughout town.
+In past years, many dancers have successfully booked with them.
 You could even stay on a houseboat!

 Hal and Marge Takier are nice, so we are nice.